dvbuntu/barm/notes.md

 # 25 Feb 2023

 Rebuilding comps paper from manuscript.
 Add notes about sections/details to add like schedule and things from last meeting.

+# 11 Mar 2023

+(previously worked on tutorial and paper updates)

+Put together BARN motivation better now.
+Fill in remaining comments about data science, prior and bits.
+Leaving comments in future work to get feedback.